Rusty Nail Cocktail

 1.5 oz Scotch whiskey, 0.5 oz Drambuie liqueur

-• Stir until the drink is well-chilled, and then strain into an Old Fashioned glass over a large ice cube or sphere.
+• Strain into an Old Fashioned glass over a large ice cube or sphere.

 Nutrition